🤖 LLM vs traditional translators: the match

 - Slightly lower quality than closed models

-- Maintenance is on you
+- Maintenance is your responsibility

 - Draft: Gemini Flash (free, fast) or Llama 8B